Ritual (2012 film)

 Ritual (Modus Anomali) is a 2012 Indonesian psychological thriller film written and directed by Joko Anwar.
 It stars Rio Dewanto in the lead role and is Anwar's first English-language film.
-According to Anwar, he made the film in English simply to indicate that it does not take place in Indonesia.
+According to Anwar, he made the film in English to indicate that it does not take place in Indonesia.

 Synopsis

 The film opens with a man (Rio Dewanto) waking up buried in a shallow grave in the middle of a forest with no recollection of what happened to him.
-He finds hints that he has a family and therefore travels the jungle trying to reunite with his wife and children.
-However, he soon finds out that he is not alone and there is someone trying to kill him and his family.
+He finds that he has a family and therefore traverses through the jungle trying to reunite with his wife and children.
+However, he soon discovers that he is not alone and there is someone attempting to kill him and his family.